 DP: Are there other use cases and benefits of this and what are the practical applications?

 GC: All types of documents can be structured this way, such as contracts, purchase orders, invoices, guarantees, promissory notes, transport documents, and many more, so the practical use cases are endless.

-The beauty is that the parties involved only have to agree on the SCHEMA, not on a rule book or platform (compared to how banks exchange standardized swift messages, this requires membership to the swift platform and infrastructure).
+The beauty is that the parties involved only have to agree on the SCHEMA, not on a rule book or platform (compared to how banks exchange standardised SWIFT messages, this requires membership to the SWIFT platform and infrastructure).